 Remembering what happened yesterday, I decided to do a backup of the iPad first.
 I would really hate to reinstall and reconfigure all the apps or lose documents, slides, magazines, books, movies ...
 The backup started, but did not look like it was doing anything.
 The progress bar was not moving at all (Figure 2).

-On a side note: these guys at Apple are supposed to be some kind of GUI fanatics ... would Steve Jobs really kill anyone if the thingy would include some kind of a counter that would say: "Your backup would be finished in three weeks, seven hours, forty five minutes and five seconds
+On a side note: these guys at Apple are supposed to be some kind of GUI fanatics ... would Steve Jobs really kill anyone if the thingy would include some kind of a counter that would say: "Your backup would be finished in three weeks, seven hours, forty five minutes and five seconds".
+Well, not Steve Jobs.

 Seriously, if it wasn't for the animated icon (Figure 3), the iTunes could just as well be frozen.
 I plead guilty, it is the first time since I bought the iPad in April last year, to do the backup, but what the heck: 11 gigs take 10-15 minutes to push over the USB on my notebook, so how long could this take?

 I fired up some system tools that showed that the data transfer rate between iTunes and iPad is at some 1 megabit per second.
 I assumed 8+1 checksum bit per byte and did the math.
 99000 seconds to back my 16GB 3/4 full iPad!
 The beauty of this is that the battery lasts some 10 hours and that the iPad is not charging via MacBook's USB port.
 Isn't this just great?

 Lets find some tips how to make the iTunes backup faster.
 I would not be writing this if it wasn't for those tips.
 And the wise words from my friends on Twitter.
 The best advice to speed up backup is to delete the stuff you would like to back up.
 A whole PhD is written on how to identify which app is the one taking up a lot of space, because there is no iPad/iTunes tool to find out.

 Am I the only one to see the idiocy of this advice?
 I mean, if I would not care about the stuff I want to back up, why back up in the first place?
 Yes, delete the movies, the books, the magazines, the photos, whatever data you might have ... and then, when your iPad is empty, the backup will be fast.
 Revolutionary?